joshuafrede/helloworld/README.md

 helloworld
 ==========

-this is a really easye game toturial jst download it thankyou Joshua Frederic
+this is a really easy game toturial jst download it thankyou Joshua Frederic